 Best Rosemary Substitutes

 Rosemary has a unique flavor that is quite difficult to replace with another herb.
-Still, there are few good alternatives to try when you badly require a rosemary substitute.
+Still, there are a few good alternatives to try when you badly require a rosemary substitute.
 Here are the best stand-in ingredients for you:

 1. Thyme